nspyrison/cheem/README.md

 18 Sept, 2021, Generalizing the code-base will likely take the order of:

 1. Extend the scope of random forest models; from only {randomForest} to all RF models handled by {treeshap}.\
-2. Extend the scope of local explanations; from {treeshap} SHAP values to all local explanation handled by {DALEX}.\
+2. Extend the scope of local explanations; from {treeshap} SHAP values to all local explanations handled by {DALEX}.\
 --->